donut-party/donut-docs-site/content/docs/system/_index.md

 a path `[:env :who]` under `::ds/defs`, with the value of `"world"`, and the reference has been updated to point to this new location.

-When you call `ds/signal`, traverses the map under `::ds/defs`.
-It treats maps that have the `::ds/start` key in a special manner, calling the function that the `::ds/start` is paired.
+When you call `ds/signal`, it traverses the map under `::ds/defs`.
+It treats maps that have the `::ds/start` key in a special manner, calling the function that the `::ds/start` is paired with.
 Everything else it finds gets placed in the corresponding location under `::ds/instances`.
 So, it finds `"world"` under `[::ds/defs :env :who]` and places that under `[::ds/instances :env who]`.
 `ds/signal` sees the reference `[::ds/ref [:env :who]]` and replaces it with the instance value, just like in the last section.